khulnasoft/integrations-core/docs/developer/architecture/snmp.md

         - 'env:test-snmp-cluster-agent'

     ## @param clusterAgent - object - required
-    ## This is the Datadog Cluster Agent implementation that handles cluster-wide
+    ## This is the Khulnasoft Cluster Agent implementation that handles cluster-wide
     ## metrics more cleanly, separates concerns for better rbac, and implements
-    ## the external metrics API so you can autoscale HPAs based on datadog metrics
+    ## the external metrics API so you can autoscale HPAs based on khulnasoft metrics
     ## ref: https://docs.khulnasoft.com/agent/kubernetes/cluster/
     #
     clusterAgent:
       ## @param enabled - boolean - required
-      ## Set this to true to enable Datadog Cluster Agent
+      ## Set this to true to enable Khulnasoft Cluster Agent
       #
       enabled: true